Question-Answering Dense Video Events: Experiments

 \subsection{Configuration and Evaluation}

-Our experiments are conducted on the test set of \datasetname.
-Additionally, we extend our experiments to NExT-GQA \cite{xiao2023can}.
-NExT-GQA supports research for grounded QA about multiple actions though not for event grounding.
+We experiment on the test set of \datasetname.
+Additionally, we extend our experiments to NExT-GQA~\cite{xiao2023can}.
+NExT-GQA features temporally grounded QA about multiple actions.
 It contains 990 videos and 5,553 questions for testing.
-For hierarchical event captioning, the number of hierarchies $H$ is set to 3, and the segment lengths $L_s$, $L_m$ and $L_h$ are set to \{10s, 35s, 65s\} for \datasetname~and \{5s, 15s, 45s\} for NExT-GQA, respectively.
-For self-consistency checking, the similarity threshold $\sigma$ is set to 0.6 by implementation analysis in Table~\ref{fig:group}(d), and the maximal iteration number $\delta$ is set to 2 for efficiency.
-The thresholds are empirically determined according to the QA accuracy.
-For evaluation, we follow NExT-GQA~\cite{xiao2023can} to report QA accuracy Acc@QA, grounding quality Intersection over Prediction (IoP) and Intersection over Union (IoU), as well as grounded QA accuracy Acc@GQA, all in percentages (\%).
+For hierarchical event captioning, the segment lengths $L_s$, $L_m$ and $L_h$ are set to \{10s, 35s, 65s\} for \datasetname~and \{5s, 15s, 45s\} for NExT-GQA.
+For self-consistency checking, $\sigma$ is empirically set to 0.4 (refer to Figure~\ref{fig:group}(d)), and $\delta$ is set to 2 for efficiency.
+For evaluation, we follow NExT-GQA~\cite{xiao2023can} to report QA accuracy Acc@QA, grounding quality Intersection over Prediction (IoP) and Union (IoU), as well as grounded QA accuracy Acc@GQA, all in percentages (\%).
+In particular, Acc@GQA stands for the percentage of questions that are correctly answered and visually grounded, \ie, the predicted time span overlaps the ground-truth event moment with an IoP $\geq$ 0.5.